-Author: This time around, the POV is in third person.
+Author: This time around, the perspective is in third person.

 It was around the time when Usato and the others were treating the wounded.